phamlap2808/i18n-google-sheet-vscode-extention/README.md

 2. Run "I18n Google Sheet: Setup"
 3. Enter the required information:
    - Google Sheet ID (from your sheet's URL)
-   - Client ID
+   - Client ID (from Desktop application credentials)
-   - Client Secret
+   - Client Secret (from Desktop application credentials)
 4. Complete the OAuth authentication process:
-   - A browser window will open
+   - A browser window will open for Google authentication
    - Sign in to your Google account
    - Grant the required permissions
-   - Copy the authentication code
+   - The authentication code will be automatically filled in VS Code
-   - Paste the code back in VS Code
+   - Press Enter to confirm the code

 ### Syncing from Google Sheets to JSON